Energy Science Made Simple

 Fig 10 Einstein energy can logically be divided into different forms

 It is beneficial to have a proper naming system that covers all the basic types of different energy in the universe.
 This is because it is often difficult or impossible to convert certain types of energy into other different forms.
-The system of energy proposed in this web-booklet is based on the plural energy naming system where all the different types of energy are two word forms such as nuclear energy.
+The system of energy proposed in this booklet is based on the plural energy naming system where all the different types of energy are two word forms such as nuclear energy.
 The basis of this two word naming system is borrowed from chemistry.
 Many scientists over time have tried to establish single word names like enthalpy, essergy and anergy for the different forms of energy but this is not necessarily desirable as few people would recognize them as forms of energy.
 It is also confusing for some forms of energy to be two words such as internal energy while others are not such as enthalpy.
 As well there are not enough different names that sound similar to energy that can be used when many forms are used.
 To be consistent, these single word energy names were converted into two word names in the plural energy system.

 Fig 11 Popular 28 forms of energy in the plural energy system shown in a bar chart